kenlhlui/pyarchiveit/docs/index.md

 [Pyarchiveit](https://pypi.org/project/pyarchiveit/) is a Python library designed to interact with the Internet Archive's Archive-it API.
 It provides a simple interface to manage the seeds and collections within Archive-it accounts.

 !!! warning
-    This library is under active development.
-Use at your own risk.
+    🚨This library is under active development.
+Use at your own risk. 🚨

 ## ✨ Features
 - Create and update seeds with metadata validation
 - Retrieve seed lists with their metadata for single or multiple collections
+- Export seed data to CSV and XLSX formats

 ## 📥 Installation
 You can install the library using pip: